 *Family, friends, and teenage members of alcoholic parents; 10-20 years of age.

 Meadville, PA 16335-3406

-*In-home and center-cased counseling, parenting classes, housing, counseling, rental and utility assistance, food pantry, and clothing.
+*In-home and center-based counseling, parenting classes, housing, rental and utility assistance, food pantry, and clothing.

 Center for Personal and Family Growth

 *Family and personal assistance with emotional, psychological, and behavioral issues.

 Corry Concerned For Youth – Anchor House/Family Focus